Daniel-Ze/Leaf-disc-scoring/README.md

 ## Running the pipeline

-Before running the program make sure to activate the conda environment with all the necessary programs installed.
+Before running the program make sure to activate the conda environment with all the necessary depencies installed.
 ```
 $ conda activate Keras
 (keras)$ run_classification